-If you have a second DUI in California, the penalties can be harsh.
-For instance, you will face both adminstrative and criminal penalties.
-However, an experienced attorney may be able to help you avoid jail time.
+If you are charged with a second DUI in California, you will face both adminstrative and criminal penalties.

 Sanctions imposed by the Department of Motor Vehicles, or DMV, are independent of any criminal penalties.
 If you receive your second DUI offense within 10 years, the DMV will suspend your license for a minimum of one year; however, your license could be suspended for up to two years.

-The lookback period for a prior DUI is 10 years.
+The lookback period for a prior DUI in California is 10 years.
 The period is calculated from arrest date to arrest date.
 Therefore, if you receive a DUI within 10 years of a prior DUI, then you will be charged with a second DUI.
-Criminal penalties for a second DUI in California include a fine ranging from $1,000 to $2,500.
 Jail time is mandatory on a second DUI offense.
-You must serve 96 hours of jail time; it is possible in some counties to have the time converted to work service.
+You must serve 90 days up to one year and pay a fine of not less than three hundred ninety dollars ($390) nor more than one thousand dollars ($1,000).
+It is possible in some counties to have part of the jail time converted to work service.
 Penalties for a second DUI in California also include three to five years of probation.
-You likely will not have to report to a probation officer, but no amount of drinking and driving will be tolerated.
 In addition, you must attend DUI School for 18 months.

 Felony vs. Misdemeanor in California